MOE116/Documentation-Test/docs/page3.md

 # Contibutors
 ## Additional Features and Contributors

-These is a list of all the people that contributed to the additional features on this project.
+This is a list of everyone that contributed to the additional features on this project.

  * Ekundayo Omotehinse
  * Likith Reddy Kandula